China sanctions Reagan library, others over Tsai’s US trip

 Tsai accepted a leadership award from the Hudson Institute as part of her U.S. trip and gave a speech about Taiwan’s challenges in regional security.

-The ministry also cited Sarah May Stern, chair of the Hudson Institute board of directors; John P. Walters, the institute’s director; John Heubusch, former executive director of the Reagan Foundation, and Joanne M. Drake, the foundation’s chief administrator.
+The ministry also cited Walters; Sarah May Stern, chair of the Hudson Institute board of directors; John Heubusch, former executive director of the Reagan Foundation, and Joanne M. Drake, the foundation’s chief administrator.

 The ministry said they were barred from visiting China and any property or financial assets belonging to them in China would be frozen.